django-oscar/django-oscar-datacash/README.rst

 Packages structure
 ==================

-There are two key componentswithin this package:
+There are two key components:

 Gateway
 -------